 Something about this weekend was refreshing.
 I have yet to put my finger on it but I am going to guess it’s because Jose spoke my love language all weekend long.

 This past weekend inspired me to share about a book I read a few years ago, The Five Love Languages, by Gary Chapman.
 This book introduced me to the five love languages, which I’ll share more about below.
 I love sharing this book with people because I refer to it on a daily basis.
-I read this book before I got married because I was always curious about relationships.
+Before marriage, I read this book because I was always curious about relationships.
 I wanted to know what I needed to do then to prepare myself mentally for marriage.

 Let me explain.